 The wheel hub, which is usually integrated with a wheel bearing into a single assembly, can cause several problems.
 Over the years, I’ve found some of the most common symptoms to be:

-- Vibration while driving: In some instances, an extremely worn wheel hub assembly can cause lateral movement in the corresponding wheel and tire, resulting in a vibration while driving.
+In some instances, an extremely worn wheel hub assembly can cause lateral movement in the corresponding wheel and tire, resulting in vibration while driving.

-- Pulsation when braking: Your car’s brake rotors or drums mount to (or are integrated with) the wheel hub.
-Because of this, a warped, distorted or loose wheel hub assembly can cause a pulsation when braking.
+Your car’s brake rotors or drums mount to (or are integrated with) the wheel hub.
+Because of this, a warped, distorted, or loose wheel hub assembly can cause a pulsation when braking.

 Most vehicles have four individual wheel hubs, each of which acts as a mounting point for one of the wheel/tire assemblies.